December 21, 2022

 - Remember to chew your food thoroughly, so your stomach isn’t overwhelmed and you can digest your food properly.

-You’d be amazed how the above suggestions can improve the digestibility of beans!
-And it’s not just about beans – it’s helpful for other foods too.
-Learn more Āyurvedic strategies to improve digestion here.
+You’d be amazed how the above suggestions can improve the digestibility of your split pea soup recipe!
+But these tips aren’t just for beans and legumes.
+They’re helpful for other foods, too.
+Learn more Ayurvedic strategies to improve digestion here.

-This simple, vegetarian split pea soup is delicious and enhanced with warming winter spices like clove.
+This simple, vegetarian split pea soup recipe is delicious and enhanced with warming winter spices like clove.
 I combine the split peas with barley and rice, which provides a little chewiness.
-Topped with bright, fresh parsley, the split pea soup is well-balanced, and, will keep your belly happy, too.
+Topped with bright, fresh parsley, the split pea soup recipe is well-balanced, andwill keep your belly happy, too.

 - ¼ cup split peas, rinsed